 Even when an ER doctor has muscled a dislocated shoulder into place, it’s ready and able to function properly again but it isn’t without pain.
-It needs time to rest and heal in this righted condition before it can find full range of motion.
-Even when a person is treated properly for depression, the pain may not instantly stop; the person may not rebound to normal activities for a while until she has had time to rest, to heal, to test out the newly healed mind.
+It needs time to rest and heal in this right condition before it can find a full range of motion.
+Even when a person is treated properly for depression, the pain may not instantly stop; the person may not rebound to normal activities for a while until she has had time to rest, heal, and test out the newly healed mind.

 “All of us are surrounded by hurting people,” Kreider says.
 “I think the place [for Christians] to start is to recognize the pain that is around us.
 Counseling and medication are usually both necessary.
 And both of them have stigmas in our community and both of them are expensive.
 Both of them require a significant financial commitment.
 It’s not like you get a prescription for antibiotics and you’re cured.
 You need a series of counseling appointments and medicine.
 It is a long-term commitment.
 If you don’t know what to say, don’t say anything.
 If you think you know how to fix it, keep your mouth shut.
 Let the professionals deal with it.”